Spandan-2002/Stroke-rehabilitation-position/README.md

 ## Overview

 This project implements an Stroke-rehabilitation-position pipeline using OpenCV, Google MediaPipe, and SAM 2.
 The system detects and tracks hand movements in a video, generating segmentation masks for each frame and producing an output video with masked hands.
+Also, Inthis project I have a mac os device so, I have used Google Colab.

 ## Features